 The prashna says that 16 components are created from the undivided Purusha (6.4, prashna).
 But the prashna Upanishad itself says later that all the components (parts) are unreal.

 The muNDaka describes the entire creation in steps but finally asserts that the immutable brahman alone IS.

 The Upanishads thus begin with explaining the creation, but end up saying that there is no creation.
 If there is no creation why to go on describing it?
-If creation is described as existing, how could it be said that there is nothing?
+If creation is described as existing, how could it be said that nothing is created?
 This is a riddle.
 This is discussed in the chAndogya Upanishad in greater detail.

 The purpose of describing the creation is only to point out that it is not real.
 It is pointed out that nothing is ever created, nor does a world exist.
 Just as the creation of the world is untrue, it is also equally untrue that the Self entered the human being.
 Creation is an untruth spoken by the Upanishads.
 It is a blatant lie.
 However, the justification is that speaking about the false story of creation is only an aid towards understanding the Ultimate Truth.

-For example, the aitareya Upanishad says that the ‘known’ is same as the ‘Knowingness.’
+For example, the aitareya Upanishad says that the ‘known’ is the same as the ‘Knowingness.’
 But we are incapable of grasping this Truth immediately.
 We continue to see various percepts.
-We do not cognize their true nature which is ‘Knowingness.’
+We do not cognize their true nature which is nothing but ‘Knowingness.’